Kidnapped ONGC employee released by ULFA(I) militants | Headlines

 Kidnapped ONGC employee Ritul Saikia was released by ULFA(I) militants on Saturday morning in Myanmar near its border with India's Nagaland, police said.

-Saikia, who was kidnapped on April 21, was released near the border in Longwa village of Mon district in Nagaland, a top official at Assam Police headquarters told PTI.
+Saikia, kidnapped on April 21, was released near the border in Longwa village of Mon district in Nagaland after 31 days, a top official at Assam Police headquarters told PTI.

-The official said Saikia was released around 7 am on the Myanmar side and he walked around 40 minutes to cross to the Indian side.
+He was released around 7 am on the Myanmar side and he walked around 40 minutes to cross to the Indian side, the Additional DGP-ranked official said.

 ''Saikia has been taken to the Mon police station by the Army and Nagaland Police.
-A team of the Assam Police is also present there and doing the formalities to bring him back home,'' he added.
+A team of the Assam Police is also present there and doing the formalities to bring him back home by today evening,'' he added.

+The released ONGC staffer looks hale and hearty, a medical check-up will be done before dropping him at his home in Titabar of Jorhat district in Assam, the senior police official said.

+Following the release, Assam Chief Minister Himanta Biswa Sarma said that he hopes an era of peace and development is firmly established in the state with the cooperation of one and all.

 Three employees of the Oil and Natural Gas Corp (ONGC) were on April 21 kidnapped by ULFA(I) militants from the Lakwa oilfield in Sivasagar district along the Assam-Nagaland border.